MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 A base policy consists of the following sections:

-- **Metadata**: The metadata defines unique properties of the policy such as the policy name, version, GUID and more.
+- **Metadata**: The metadata defines unique properties of the policy such as the policy name, version, GUID, and more.
 - **Option Rules**: These rules define the policy behavior.
-The supplemental policies can only differ from a very small set of the option rules tied to their base policy.
+The supplemental policies can only differ from a small set of the option rules tied to their base policy.
 - **Allow/Deny Rules**: These rules define the code trust boundaries.
 The rules can be based on Publishers, Signers, File Hash and more.

 #### Option rules

-The option rules enabled by the base policy are:

-For the Enforced policy, the following option rules are enabled by default:
+This section discussed the option rules enabled by the base policy.
+For the enforced policy, the following option rules are enabled by default:

 |Option rule|Value|
 |-----|-----|